5 Essential Ingredients for Customer-Centric Marketing

 Back

-5 Key Ingredients for Customer-Centric Marketing
+5 Essential Ingredients for Customer-Centric Marketing

->> Focus Your Marketing with Customer-Centric Content from Content Nation <<
+>> Focus Your Marketing with a Customer-Centric Approach from Content Nation <<

 There are all sorts of buzzwords and jargon around the strategies that utilise customer-centric marketing.
-But whether you call it inbound marketing, customer-centric marketing, or super-duper-great marketing, here are 5 key ingredients you need to include to unlock success.
+But whether you call it inbound marketing, customer-centric marketing, or super-duper-great marketing, here are five key ingredients you need to include to unlock success.

 Make it personal

-Personalisation is the foundation of customer-centric marketing.
+Personalisation is the foundation of client-centric marketing.
 It’s not just enough to know who your audience are, you need to work to address them as unique and valued individuals.
 As recently as a decade ago that might have seemed like an intimidating proposition, but with the wealth of data we have at our fingertips today, that personalisation opportunity is within your grasp.
 A name on an email, a retargeted advert taking into account your customer’s interests, a Facebook post that meets with the unique personality of your audience.
 Embedding the right customer focus helps ensure you’re building the right message.

 Personalisation isn’t just a shiny ribbon on top of a parcel.
 It’s a fundamental opportunity to engage your audience in a meaningful way.